 Like other sheet cake recipes, this carrot sheet cake recipe starts by mixing dry and wet ingredients separately.
 Using a whisk, combine the dry ingredients: all-purpose flour, granulated sugar, baking powder, cinnamon, salt, and baking soda.

 For the wet ingredients, combine the eggs, vegetable oil and vanilla extract.
+Using a hand or stand mixer is ideal, however, it can also be done manually using a large whisk.
 Lastly, fold in the grated carrots.
 The batter will be slightly thick.

 Ingredient Recommendations and Substitutions